telerik/xaml-docs/controls/radtimeline/getting-started.md

 # Getting Started

 This topic will walk you through the creating of __RadTimeline__.

+## Assembly References

->In order to use __RadTimeline__ in your project you have to add references to the following two assemblies:
+>In order to use __RadTimeline__ control in your project you have to add references to the following assemblies:

 > * Telerik.Windows.Controls.dll
 > * Telerik.Windows.Controls.DataVisualization.dll
 > * Telerik.Windows.Data.dll